Issue Your First Ethereum Transaction

 - Click FINISH to generate and promote the API to your environment.

-- Our next task is turn these APIs into an actual on-chain smart contract deployment.
-As of now all we've done is generate a compilation and a subsequent Gateway API for the compilation.
+- Our next task is to turn these APIs into an actual on-chain smart contract deployment.
+As of now, all we've done is generate a compilation and a subsequent Gateway API for the compilation.

 - Click the Deploy Instance button to turn your Gateway API into a proper smart contract instantiation.

-- This will open a new modal where you will be tasked with selecting the node that is going to receive the deployment transaction.
+- This will open a new modal where you will first be tasked with selecting the node that will receive the deployment transaction.
 Select one of your nodes from the dropdown menu.

 - This Swagger interface will only contain a single REST method, a root